 - A. Applications relating to wetland alterations by farmers, except in accordance with Rule 9.04(E) below, must be submitted by the farmer directly to the Department's Division of Agriculture and Resource Marketing.
-The Division of Agriculture and Resource Marketing requires documentation that the activity undertaken is in accordance with the definitions set forth in Sections 2-1-22(i) and (ii) of the Act - B. Applications shall be in writing and on a form prescribed by the Division of Agriculture and Resource Marketing. - C. The farmer shall include appropriate plans and drawings to a scale of not less than one inch to one hundred feet (1"=100') with the application.
+The Division of Agriculture and Resource Marketing requires documentation that the activity undertaken is in accordance with the definitions set forth in Sections 2-1-22(i) and (ii) of the Act. - B. Applications shall be in writing and on a form prescribed by the Division of Agriculture and Resource Marketing. - C. The farmer shall include appropriate plans and drawings to a scale of not less than one inch to one hundred feet (1"=100') with the application.
 The Division of Agriculture and Resources Marketing requires that submitted plans, designs and drawings are in accordance with standards set by the United States Department of Agriculture, Natural Resources Conservation Service or these Rules. - D. The Division of Agriculture and Resource Marketing shall review such applications in conformance with Section 2-1-22(i) of the Act.
-Pursuant to this review, the Division of Agriculture and Resource Marketing shall notify the applicant, in writing, whether the proposal is an insignificant alteration within 30 days after the date the application was filed.
-If so, the Division of Agriculture and Resource Marketing will prepare and issue the permit to the farmer. - E. If the proposal is a significant alteration, the applicant must submit an Application to Alter a Freshwater Wetland to the Division of Agriculture and Resource Marketing consistent with the RIDEM Rules and Regulations Governing the Protection and Management of Freshwater Wetlands.
+Pursuant to this review, the Division of Agriculture and Resource Marketing shall notify the applicant and the Freshwater Wetlands Program, in writing, whether the proposal is an insignificant alteration.
+If so, the applicant will be issued a permit by the Division of Agriculture and Resource Marketing. - E. If the proposal is a significant alteration, the applicant must submit an Application to Alter a Freshwater Wetland to the Freshwater Wetlands Program consistent with these Rules.

-9.05 Application to Alter
+9.05 Application to Alter a Freshwater Wetland